 High – End

 Like Santa Monica, Venice Beach offers plenty of beachfront opportunities.
-The obvious downside being everything is a lot more down market.
-While it’s a vast improvement on a few years ago it is still a long way from being considered an upmarket location.
+The obvious downside being everything is a lot more down-market.
+While it’s a vast improvement from a few years ago it is still a long way from being considered an upmarket location.

 Of course, if a more relaxed vibe is what you seek Venice beach could suit you perfectly.
 And as it is a more downmarket location, the prices reflect this.
 There are plenty of budget options should you want a Beach Front Hotel but can’t run to Santa Monica Prices.